starship/starship/docs/installing/README.md

 To install starship, you need to do two things:

-1. Get the **starship** binary
+1. Get the **starship** binary onto your computer
 1. Tell your shell to use the starship binary as its prompt

 For most users, the instructions on [the main page](/) will work great.
 However, for some more specialized platforms, different instructions are needed.

-There are so many platforms out there that they don't fit into a single README.md file, so here are some installation instructions for other platforms from the community.
+There are so many platforms out there that they didn't fit into the main README.md file, so here are some installation instructions for other platforms from the community.
 Is yours not here?
 Please do add it here if you figure it out!